xinyzhang9/friend-circles/README.md

 - description: vivid visulization of the real-time friend-circles of our users.
 - stack: Angular, Express, NodeJS, d3.js, MongoDB, nginx

-> **Note:** The data we use may be fake.
+> **Note:** The data we are using may be fake.
 For now we are not recommending user input real data.
 >
 >**category options:**
 >full stack, big data, visulization, front-end